Hwyqlzz/29704Group5/README.md

 Query 6:  lists out players who have never played in a tournament, it’s a simple query.
 ![Picture1](https://github.com/Hwyqlzz/group5/assets/148079593/0f0d36d4-a3c8-45a4-ab64-83679675ecd0)

-It allows the club to market who are making their opening debut in which tournaments, and may gardner a larger audience.
+It allows the club to market who are making their opening debut in which tournaments, and may garner a larger audience.

 Query 7